 After the tires have been rotated, adjust the front and rear inflation pressures as shown on the Tire and Loading Information label.
-See Inflation - Tire Pressure on page 5-72 and Loading the Vehicle on page 4-21.
+See Tire Pressure on page 9-66 and Vehicle Load Limits on page 8-12.

 Reset the Tire Pressure Monitor System.
-See Tire Pressure Monitor Operation on page 5-76.
+See Tire Pressure Monitor Operation on page 9-69.

 Make certain that all wheel nuts are properly tightened.
-See "Wheel Nut Torque" under Capacities and Specifications on page 5-133.
+See "Wheel Nut Torque" under Capacities and Specifications on page 11-2.

-Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after a time.
-The wheel could come off and cause a crash.
-When you change a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
-In an emergency, you can use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if you need to, to get all the rust or dirt off.
+Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after time.
+The wheel could come off and cause an accident.
+When changing a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
+In an emergency, use a cloth or a paper towel to do this; but be sure to use a scraper or wire brush later, if needed, to get all the rust or dirt off.
+See If a Tire Goes Flat on page 9-81.